Children of the Soil

-Children of the Soil: A Story of Scandinavia is a children's novel by Nora Burglon, published by Doubleday, Doran & Co. in 1932 with illustrations by Edgar Parin D'Aulaire.
-Set in Sweden in the early 1900s, it tells the story of a poor family whose ability and hard work brings them success.
-Burglon was a runner-up for the 1933 Newbery Medal recognizing the "most distinguished contribution to American literature for children".
+Children of the Soil: A Story of Scandinavia is a 1932 children's novel written by Nora Burglon and illustrated by Edgar Parin D'Aulaire.
+Set in Sweden in the early 1900s, it tells the story of a poor family, Nicolina, her brother Gulklumpen, and their mother, Olina, whose ability and hard work bring them success.

+The book received a Newbery Honor in 1933.